Sandip-Mallick/Initial-Email/README.md

 1. Make sure you've generated all the required certificate files in the `certs` directory
 2. Verify that the certificates are valid and not expired
 3. Check that the certificates are properly referenced in your development environment

+### Azure OpenAI Issues
+If you encounter issues with the Azure OpenAI integration:
+1. Verify that your Azure OpenAI credentials in the `.env` file are correct
+2. Check that your Azure OpenAI deployment is active and available
+3. Ensure that you have sufficient quota available for your Azure OpenAI resource
+4. Check the browser console for any API-related error messages

 ## License